 Alexis Briski Scholarship

-Each spring the LGCS honors graduates from Los Gatos and Saratoga High Schools with the Alexis Briski Scholarship.
+Each spring the LGCS honors high school graduates from Los Gatos, Saratoga and Cupertino with the Alexis Briski Scholarship.
 In June 2017 several talented seniors from our league received the scholarship.
 Check out the Alexis Briski Tournament home page to learn more about recent scholarship recipients and this annual event in the fall that brings almost 1,000 players together from greater Northern CA to play fastpitch softball.

 Proceeds from our annual fall tournament fund the scholarship(s) and other high value programs that benefit our community.
 For more information and to apply for the 2018 scholarship, contact us by email at email@example.com.